Metals & Minerals News

 Over the remainder of 2024, the company plans geochemical and geophysical exploration at Sesana.

-Chief executive Cedric Simonet said that much of Botswana, considered one of the best mining destinations in the world, remained to be discovered.
+Chief executive Cedric Simonet added that much of Botswana, considered one of the best mining destinations in the world, remained to be discovered.

 “Past exploration along the KCB has focused on the along-strike extensions of initial discoveries, ignoring some of the numerous parallel folds that recurrently bring the D’Kar / Ngwako Pan formations contact near the surface.